Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Preached: 8 May 94 ▪ Edited: 26 Feb 06

-In the previous message, we noted that the world is preoccupied with fleshly strength and that the history of man is filled with conflicts in power struggles.
-Millions of people suffer because of the abuse of power and exploitation of the weaker by the stronger.
+In Message 1, we noted that the world is preoccupied with being strong and powerful and that the history of mankind is filled with power struggles.
+Millions of people suffer because of the abuse of power and exploitation of the weak.

 Colossians 1:9-11